spookyorange/vscode-linux-install/README.md

 - SteamOS(Steam Deck) by Spookyorange
 - Void Linux with GlibC by Dreampop602
 - Ubuntu by Dreampop602
 - Gentoo stable by oblivikun
-- Debian by Andrezeira1
+- Debian by Andrezeira1 and PenguinByte

 ## Contributing